albertgoncalves/hello_flask/api_demo/README.md

 $ cd api_demo/
 ```

-Create a file named `ip` with your local ip address.
+Create a file named `ip` with your local IP address.
 Something like this would do the trick:
 ```bash
 $ echo 123.456.7.89 > ip
 ```